All Episodes

 So he's seeking the authority.

-This is the the vote today.
+This is the vote today.

-Um they all instead of then going out and negotiating, he's already negotiated.
+Instead of then going out and negotiating, he's already negotiated.

-So the problem is some of Congress members have read this thing, and even though they can't take notes and they can't get copies, and they can't really disclose anything they've read, even though they're coming out like Jeff Sessions is and say, uh well, uh wait a minute.
+And even though they can't take notes and they can't get copies and they can't really disclose anything they've read, even though they're coming out like Jeff Sessions is and say, well, wait a minute, this thing expands the right of the president to unilaterally act on immigration matters to bring in even more people to displace American jobs.

-This thing, this agreement, means that even more jobs will go offshoring.
+This thing, this agreement, means that even more jobs will go offshoring?

 Now, of course, it's sold by the other side.